qqinxl/hbase-0.94-panthera/README.md

 #### Experimental results ####

 To evaluate the improvements of MapReduce based query processing brought by DOT, we created an 18-column in Hive (on HBase) and load ~567 million rows into the table.
-The table below compares sizes of the resulting tables; DOT achieves ~3x space reduction compared to normal HBase tables, and ~1.7x reduction compared to fast-diff ([HBase-4218](https://issues.apache.org/jira/browse/HBASE-4218)) encoded tables.
+The table below compares sizes of the resulting tables; DOT can achieve ~3x space reduction compared to normal HBase tables, and ~1.7x reduction compared to fast-diff ([HBase-4218](https://issues.apache.org/jira/browse/HBASE-4218)) encoded tables.

 <table border="1">
 <tr>